Tomkay94/connect4-multiplayer/README.txt

 	 empty tile is represented as a 0, and an occupied tile is represented by the playing user's ID for that tile in the matrix.
 This allows us to easily keep track of where each users pieces are, and allows for other functions to easily determine whether a user has one or not.

 	 Winning is determined through one of the following three scenarios: 1) a horizontal connection of 4 identical (same user ID) tiles, which are not 0, 2) a vertical connection of 4 identical tiles, which are not 0, and 3) a diagonal connection of 4 identical tiles, which are not 0.

 	 The matrix representation allows us to easily and efficiently scan the matrix for these game-ending scenarios.
 It should be noted that for efficiency sake, the functions that check for winning only do so after a player's turn has ended, and before the next player's turn starts.
 This keeps us from repeatedly sending requests to the server to check for game ending scenarios.

+	 Determining which player's turn it is also occurs within this controller in order to keep the integrity of the game safe from malicious players.
+Turns occur in transactions in order to ensure that players cannot send multiple requests to place a piece on the board.
+Turns are determined based on how many pieces are on the board at the beginning of a turn.
+If there is an odd even (or none) pieces, it is the inviting player's turn.
+If there is an odd number of pieces placed on the board, then it is the invitee's turn to place a piece.

 	*** 2) Chat Functionality ***
 	Chat is implemented via AJAX requests checking for user form submissions